mcadiele/business-analyst/README.md

 ### Experience
 TISTA SCIENCE & TECHNOLOGY | 2023 – PRESENT SENIOR BUSINESS ANALYST
 Responsibilities
-•	Conduct analysis and provide security design requirements for existing or new systems and infrastructure, data, software and facilities.
+*	Conduct analysis and provide security design requirements for existing or new systems and infrastructure, data, software and facilities.
-•	Lead the resolution of security related incidents and provide support for agency software solutions.
+*	Lead the resolution of security related incidents and provide support for agency software solutions.
-•	Lead the agency security awareness program.
+*	Lead the agency security awareness program.
-•	The associate is involved in multiple technical, development, or account related projects and/or processes that are of a complex and/or critical nature.
+*	The associate is involved in multiple technical, development, or account related projects and/or processes that are of a complex and/or critical nature.
-•	Provide expert consultation about area of expertise.
+*	Provide expert consultation about area of expertise.
-•	The associate is expected to utilize his/her technical (area of) expertise on multiple, complex, and high- priority projects and/or processes.
+*	The associate is expected to utilize his/her technical (area of) expertise on multiple, complex, and high- priority projects and/or processes.
-•	Direct product strategy for a specific security product, new or established.
+*	Direct product strategy for a specific security product, new or established.
-•	Enhance the contribution of other associates through consultation, mentoring, training.
+*	Enhance the contribution of other associates through consultation, mentoring, training.
-•	Provide advice and guidance on the response action plans for information risk events and incidents based on Incident type and severity.
+*	Provide advice and guidance on the response action plans for information risk events and incidents based on Incident type and severity.

 ## GEP WORLDWIDE | 2022 – 2023
 BUSINESS ANALYST/TECHNOLOGY SERVICES SPECIALIST
 Responsibilities:
-•	Assisted with all aspects of assigned deployment: Process configuration, feature/functionality demos, user interface configuration, feature/functionality demos, user interface configuration, user and supplier set-up.
+*	Assisted with all aspects of assigned deployment: Process configuration, feature/functionality demos, user interface configuration, feature/functionality demos, user interface *onfiguration, user and supplier set-up.
-•	Provided support to GEP clients with implementation of procurement delivery system using GEP tools.
+*	Provided support to GEP clients with implementation of procurement delivery system using GEP tools.
-•	Gathered requirements using interviews, document analysis and familiarity with JAD process.
+*	Gathered requirements using interviews, document analysis and familiarity with JAD process.
-•	Worked with global sales teams and technology partners to provide services to our customers using Microsoft suite of products and adobe tools for contract management.
+*	Worked with global sales teams and technology partners to provide services to our customers using Microsoft suite of products and adobe tools for contract management.
-•	Leveraged service now application to design and streamline the organization’s IT services, manage business processes and automate routine tasks.
+*	Leveraged service now application to design and streamline the organization’s IT services, manage business processes and automate routine tasks.

 ## MARTA INDUSTRIES LIMITED | 2018 – 2022